urql-graphql/urql/docs/guides.md

 }
 ```

-With this change our refreshToken will be invoked every time this pipeline
+With this change our `refreshToken` function will be invoked every time this pipeline
 gets called.
 Since we have a nested pipe that takes a promise and enriches
 our operation with the new token.
 The `map` will trigger when `fromPromise`
 completes.